django-stars/frontend-docs/docs/resources/problem.md

 }
 ```

-This example does not contains error handling, loading, caching data, authorization, options, filters ...
-And basically we always copy paste this code from file to file and rename function names and constants values
+This example does not contain error handling, loading, caching data, authorization, options, filters ...
+And basically we always copy paste this code from file to file and rename function names and constants values:

 ```
 fetchUsers